Vanguard Capital Wealth Advisors Sells 15,023 Shares of Aegon (NYSE:AEG)

-Vanguard Capital Wealth Advisors trimmed its position in shares of Aegon (NYSE:AEG – Get Rating) by 49.0% in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 15,638 shares of the financial services provider’s stock after selling 15,023 shares during the period.
-Vanguard Capital Wealth Advisors’ holdings in Aegon were worth $77,000 as of its most recent filing with the Securities and Exchange Commission.
+Vanguard Capital Wealth Advisors reduced its holdings in Aegon (NYSE:AEG – Get Rating) by 49.0% during the fourth quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 15,638 shares of the financial services provider’s stock after selling 15,023 shares during the quarter.
+Vanguard Capital Wealth Advisors’ holdings in Aegon were worth $77,000 at the end of the most recent quarter.

-Other large investors have also recently added to or reduced their stakes in the company.
-Arrowstreet Capital Limited Partnership lifted its position in shares of Aegon by 355.4% during the 3rd quarter.
-Arrowstreet Capital Limited Partnership now owns 1,722,333 shares of the financial services provider’s stock valued at $8,767,000 after buying an additional 1,344,143 shares during the last quarter.
-Goldman Sachs Group Inc. raised its position in shares of Aegon by 23.3% in the third quarter.
-Goldman Sachs Group Inc. now owns 3,430,485 shares of the financial services provider’s stock valued at $17,461,000 after purchasing an additional 647,245 shares during the period.
-Citadel Advisors LLC lifted its stake in shares of Aegon by 374.1% during the 3rd quarter.
-Citadel Advisors LLC now owns 413,919 shares of the financial services provider’s stock valued at $2,107,000 after buying an additional 326,616 shares in the last quarter.
-Dimensional Fund Advisors LP boosted its holdings in Aegon by 10.6% in the 3rd quarter.
-Dimensional Fund Advisors LP now owns 3,089,968 shares of the financial services provider’s stock worth $15,728,000 after buying an additional 297,122 shares during the period.
-Finally, Morgan Stanley raised its holdings in Aegon by 10.9% during the 2nd quarter.
-Morgan Stanley now owns 1,641,806 shares of the financial services provider’s stock valued at $6,781,000 after acquiring an additional 160,777 shares during the period.
-10.17% of the stock is owned by institutional investors and hedge funds.
+A number of other hedge funds have also made changes to their positions in the stock.
+Fieldpoint Private Securities LLC raised its holdings in Aegon by 25.9% in the 4th quarter.
+Fieldpoint Private Securities LLC now owns 10,674 shares of the financial services provider’s stock worth $53,000 after purchasing an additional 2,195 shares in the last quarter.
+Bessemer Group Inc. boosted its stake in Aegon by 476.2% in the 4th quarter.
+Bessemer Group Inc. now owns 10,873 shares of the financial services provider’s stock worth $54,000 after purchasing an additional 8,986 shares in the last quarter.
+Raymond James Trust N.A. bought a new stake in shares of Aegon during the fourth quarter valued at approximately $55,000.
+BOKF NA purchased a new stake in shares of Aegon during the 3rd quarter valued at about $62,000.
+Finally, Lindbrook Capital LLC lifted its position in Aegon by 14.8% during the fourth quarter.
+Lindbrook Capital LLC now owns 14,104 shares of the financial services provider’s stock valued at $70,000 after purchasing an additional 1,820 shares during the period.
+10.17% of the stock is owned by institutional investors.

 Aegon N.V. provides insurance, pensions, and asset management services in the Americas, the Netherlands, and the United Kingdom.
 The company offers life, accident, and health insurance; savings, pension, annuities, and mutual funds; property and casualty insurance; retirement plans and individual retirement accounts; voluntary employee benefits; and stable value solutions.